 - Transcripts without structure bury the best claims under filler.

-What AI-native founder voice looks like
+What AI-native community matching looks like

 Extraction without losing taste